redyyu/raven-craft/README.md

 ## Cure

 A Mysterious Serum Injection drop by `HazardSuit` or somewhere in Medical place, especially from amry.
+Looting change is round about 25%, effect by `Lucky` or `Unlucky` Traits.
+(tested kill 50 HazardSuit zombie in Debug mode, got 4 injection. without Lucky traits)

 ## TV Tap